Looking for a great outdoor activity? Photograph some of Melbourne’s stunning landmarks and spice up your Instagram game.

 There are countless classic shots waiting for you all along the Yarra River.
 Immerse yourself in city lights and catch a view of the unforgettable skyline at sunset.
 Yarra River is a famous spot for its spectacular bush scenery.
 Ride a bike, jog or take a walk along the waterways, stopping in at Melbourne's best waterfront restaurants and bars.
 You'll witness mesmerising views and feel a million miles away from the city.

-Yarra River at night with the city skyline in the background and colourful lights reflected in the water.
+A floating bar on a river at night with the city skyline in the background

 Yarra River